ethanokamura/perfectline/src/content/trees/heap.md

    / \
   2   3
 ```
-These **left, right, and parent** functions are included in the Git repository linked above.
+These **left, right, and parent** functions are included in the Git repository linked below.

 One important note: Our heap will only store **integer values**!
 While this structure can work with other data types, we will use integers for simplicity.